 - Slide Presentations

 - Student Journals

 We welcome CCL Volunteers to take Climate Classroom into their local schools.

-To access the curriculum, we ask that you watch the one-hour training video below.
+To access the curriculum, we ask that you watch the forty-minute training video below.
 It will walk you through the various modules of the curriculum, introduce you to the lesson plans, presentations, and journal pages, and answer other questions about how the curriculum works.
 It also provides tips on how to approach a teacher or administrator at a local school.

 When you’ve watched the training video, you can click Sign me up! and fill out the form to let us know.
 Once we hear from you, we will give you access to the materials.